Alicloud-Academy/big-data/spam-filter/README.md

 ### Create a PAI DSW Environment

-You can follow [this guide](https://www.alibabacloud.com/help/doc-detail/155151.htm) to set up a new PAI DSW instance.
+You can follow [this guide](https://www.alibabacloud.com/help/doc-detail/163684.htm) to set up a new PAI DSW instance.

 Once your instance is running you'll see it in the instance list at the bottom of the console, and there will be a `Launch DSW` button you can click to enter the DSW web console.

 A couple notes:

 - Choose the lowest specification **CPU** type DSW notebook instance: we won't need a GPU for this experiment
-- Users outside Mainland China should deploy their DSW notebook instance in a region outside mainland China, we recommend **Singapore**
+- Users outside Mainland China should deploy their DSW notebook instance in a region outside mainland China, we recommend **Kuala Lumpur (Malaysia)**
 - Users inside Mainland China should deploy their DW notebook instance in a region inside mainland China, we recommend **Shanghai**

 ### Prepare the data and code